Isabella of Burgundy, Queen of Germany

 Isabella of Burgundy (1270 – August 1323), Lady of Vieux-Château, was the second and last Queen consort of Rudolf I of Germany.

 Life

 She was the second daughter of Hugh IV, Duke of Burgundy and his second wife Beatrice of Navarre.

 Isabella was betrothed in 1272 to Charles of Flanders.
-He was born in 1266 to the later Robert III, Count of Flanders and his first wife Blanche of Sicily.
-Her betrothed died in 1277.
+He was born in 1266 to Robert III, Count of Flanders and his first wife Blanche of Sicily.
+He died in 1277.

 On 6 February 1284, Isabella became the second wife of Rudolf I of Germany.
 The bride was fourteen years old and the groom almost sixty-six.
 Their marriage remained childless.
 Rudolph died on 15 July 1291.
 He was succeeded as Duke of Austria by his co-ruling sons Albert I and Rudolph II.

 She returned to the Court of Burgundy and was granted the title of Lady of Vieux-Château on 20 November 1294.

-She is not to be confused with another Isabella of Burgundy who married with Pierre IX de Chambly, Lord of Neaufles.
-This other Isabella was the daughter of Jean de Montaigu, a younger brother of count Otto IV, Count of Burgundy.